-- A. Policies to Enhance Return on Investment The following specific policies are set forth below to provide additional guidance in the implementation of the "Return on Investment" objective. - 1.
-Professional Investment Managers.
+A. Policies to Enhance Return on Investment

+The following specific policies are set forth below to provide additional guidance in the implementation of the "Return on Investment" objective.

+1. Professional Investment Managers.

-In recognition of the importance of professional guidance in the investment of the assets of the Fund, the administration of all (non-local real estate and City of Jacksonville private placement securities) investments shall be performed by qualified, nationally recognized, professional Investment Managers.
-Said Investment Managers shall be selected at regular or special meetings of the Board of Trustees by a majority vote of the Board with input from the FIAC.
-The Board may delegate the initial screening of Investment Managers to a committee of the Board and/or staff or to the Investment Consultant, but no final decision regarding the allocation of funds for the purpose of investment shall be made except by a majority vote of the Trustees at a regular or special meeting of the Board.
-In retaining professional Investment Managers, it is the intention of the Board of Trustees to give each Investment Manager full investment discretion with respect to the management of plan assets, subject to the restrictions described herein.
-Consistent with the extension of full investment discretion to the Investment Managers, the Trustees shall not participate in the selection of individual investment securities for inclusion in any of the individual investment portfolio-s of the Fund that are managed by such Investment Managers.
+In recognition of the importance of professional guidance in the investment of the assets of the Fund, the administration of all investments shall be performed by qualified, nationally recognized, professional investment managers, excluding local real estate holdings represented by the office building housing the Fund's Administrative offices and the adjoining parking garage.
+Said investment managers shall be selected at regular or special meetings of the Board of Trustees by a majority vote of the Board with input from the FIAC.
+The Board may delegate the initial screening of Investment Managers to a committee of the Board and/or staff or to the Investment Consultant, but no final decision regarding the allocation of funds for the purpose of investment shall be made except by a majority vote of the Board of Trustees to give each investment managers, it is the intention of the Board of Trustees to give each investment manager full investment discretion with respect to the management of Fund assets, subject to the restrictions described herein.